mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - ALBs support EC2, ECS, EKS, Lambda, HTTPS, HTTP/2 and WebSockets, and they can be integrated with AWS Web Application Firewall (WAF).
 - Use an ALB if you need to use containers or microservices.
 - Targets -> target groups -> content rules
-- An ALB can host multiple SSL Certificates using SNI.
+- host multiple secure (HTTPS) applications, each with its own SSL certificate, behind one ALB using Server Name Indication (SNI).

 ### Network Load Balancer, NLB